 Provisions are recognized when the Bank has a present obligation (legal or constructive) as a result of a past event, and it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.
-The expense relating to any provision is presented in profit or loss, net of any reimbursement.
+The expense relating to any provision is presented in the consolidated statement of profit or loss, net of any reimbursement.